 In this article, I’ll explain what these different systems are, how to work with them, and why knowing about them will help you.

 Before we get started, let’s try a little activity for fun.
 There are many different ways to represent a color, but one of the most common is the RGB color model.
 Using this model, every color is made up of a combination of different amounts of red, green, and blue.

 You may be wondering how colors relate to number systems.
 In short, on a computer, any color is stored as a large number: a combination of red, green, and blue.
 (We’ll go into more detail on this later.)
 Because it’s just a number, it can be represented in multiple ways using different number systems.

 Your job is to guess how much red, green, and blue is in the background color of the activity below.
 The values for red, green, and blue can range from 0 to 255.

 Feel free to use the various hints provided to help you out.
-If you don't understand the numerical hints yet, no problem!
-You can see what your guess looks like using the View Guess button.
+If you don’t understand the numerical hints yet, no problem!
+You can see what your guess looks like using the Check Guess button.
+And if the background color happens to make the text difficult to read, hit New Color.
 Right now, it may seem tricky, but hopefully by the end of the article, it will seem easy.

 Looking at Base-10

 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11...
 You’ve counted in base-10 all of your life.
 Quick, what is 7+5?
 If you answered 12, you are thinking in base-10.
 Let’s take a closer look at what you’ve been doing all these years without ever thinking about it.